mjb3/Discuit.jl/docs/src/models.md

 ### Defaults

-[Discuit.jl models](@ref) are `mutable struct`s so it is convenient to generate pre defined with default values for most things and allow the user to overwrite as required.
-Only the 'model_name' and `initial_condition` are required to call `generate_model`.
+[Discuit.jl models](@ref) are `mutable struct`s so it is convenient to generate pre defined models with default values for most things and overwrite as required.
+Only the `model_name` and `initial_condition` are required to call `generate_model`.
 The following gives an overview of important defaults that the user should note before proceeding with their analysis.

 #### Observation function